 - Read-Only: This determines whether or not the Template contents should be Read-only or not.
 This can remove the need for read-only fields if the whole template is going to be read-only

-- Template Icon: Select an image from your existing site Image Assets to display next to the Template Title, this should align with the subject of the Template.
-If you want to use a new image, click the upload button to the right to browse your devices files.
+- Template Icon: Select an image from your existing site Image Assets from the Choose Icon button to display next to the Template Title, this should align with the subject of the Template.
+If you want to use a new image, click the Upload New button to the right to browse your devices files.

 How do you want the data input fields to be displayed on the screen?